How to Buy New Crypto Before Listing – Your Guide for Pre-Listings

 Your capital is at risk

-Explaining the Concept of Investing in Cryptocurrencies Before They Are Officially Listed on Exchanges
+Investing in Cryptocurrencies Before They Are Officially Listed on Exchanges

 As stated earlier, this detailed guide on how to buy new crypto before listing is for people looking to invest in cryptocurrencies before they hit the general crypto market through exchanges.
 In other words, pre-listing investments happen in different stages.

-- Investments from private angel investors who usually support the project with massive funding
+- Investments from private angel investors who usually support the project with massive funding.

-- Presale ICOs or initial decentralized exchange offerings (IDOs) that give the public the chance to own a share of the total asset supply at a discounted rate
+- Presale ICOs or initial decentralized exchange offerings (IDOs) that give the public the chance to own a share of the total asset supply at a discounted rate.

 - The major ICOs offer additional investors from the public the opportunity to raise more money after the presale and before the project listing.

 There are two significant ways to consider when thinking of how to buy new crypto before listing.
-The first is to find defi apps that let you buy tokens from the projects before they are listed on CEXs.
+The first is to find the best defi apps that let you buy tokens from the projects before they are listed on CEXs.
 Secondly, you can join the crypto presale event and get tokens directly from their official presale websites.

 Regardless of your investment method, the only way to invest in a project during a presale ICO is by buying its coin, which is usually at a discounted price.
 For example, before Ethereum was launched in 2015, the project team held a presale where the token was sold for $0.30, but the same Ethereum sells for $1,630 at the time of writing.